openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/tf_specific/Convert_EfficientDet_Models.md

 dictionary in the [hparams_config.py](https://github.com/google/automl/blob/96e1fee/efficientdet/hparams_config.py#L304) file.
 The attribute `image_size` specifies the shape to be specified for the model conversion.

-The `tensorflow_use_custom_operations_config` command line parameter specifies the configuration json file containing hints to the Model Optimizer on how to convert the model and trigger transformations implemented in the `$MO_ROOT/extensions/front/tf/AutomlEfficientDet.py`.
+The `transformations_config` command line parameter specifies the configuration json file containing hints to the Model Optimizer on how to convert the model and trigger transformations implemented in the `$MO_ROOT/extensions/front/tf/AutomlEfficientDet.py`.
 The json file contains some parameters which must be changed if you train the model yourself and modified the `hparams_config` file or the parameters are different from the ones used for EfficientDet-D4.